IRobot1/three-svg-ts/README.md

 # three-svg-ts

-Demo using [three-svg-js](https://github.com/IRobot1/three-svg-ts/tree/master/projects/three-svg-js) library for working with SVG content in a threejs scene.
+three-svg-js is a library for working with SVG content in a threejs scene.

 * provides drop down list of SVG examples.
 * shows live preview of how the SVG looks in a threejs scene